 Every project is different, and I estimate each one individually for my clients.
-Just fill out the short request for estimate form or contact me directly to discuss what kind of photography you need and how the photographs will be used.
+Contact me to discuss what kind of photography you need and how the photographs will be used.
 I’ll send an estimate right over to you.

 Depending on the project, production costs may include special equipment, assistants, cost of permits, catering, travel expenses, and other costs.
 For many projects the production cost is essentially $0, while for other projects the production costs could be very large.
 It all depends on the requirements and scope of the project.

 Creative Fee/Photographer's Fee

 The creative fee is the amount I charge for my photography services and includes on-site photography, pre- and post-production, and overhead.